 Online Colleges in New Jersey

 New Jersey earned an "A" grade for student support and success in the 2012 "Leaders & Laggards" report issued by the U.S. Chamber of Commerce.
 Their report found that the state's colleges and universities had excellent retention rates, graduation rates and credentials among full-time undergraduates.
-In addition, New Jersey ranks sixth in the nation for higher education attainment, with 45 percent of all adults aged 25-64 holding a two-year degree or higher, according to a 2012 report from the Lumina Foundation -- above the national average of 38 percent.
+In addition, New Jersey ranks sixth in the nation for higher education attainment, with 45 percent of all adults aged 25-64 holding a two-year degree or higher, according to a 2012 report from the Lumina Foundation -- similar to New York, which sits ninth at 44.1 percent, and above the national average of 38 percent.

 These accolades and numbers will need to stay strong if the state hopes to meet future economic demands, as the Lumina Foundation estimates that 64 percent of all jobs in New Jersey will require a college credential by 2018.
 This likely includes jobs in two of New Jersey's key industry clusters, financial services and bio/pharmaceuticals and life sciences (lwd.state.nj.us, 2012).
 According to 2011 data from the New Jersey Department of Labor and Workforce Development, over three fifths of workers in bio/pharmaceuticals and life sciences hold at least a bachelor's degree, while many careers in the financial services sector also require a college credential.

 Online schools in New Jersey may help more residents earn a degree and enter high-skill professions.
 Many state institutions have already taken the initiative in supporting online learning.
 In February 2013, Rutgers University announced that it would begin offering massive open online courses through Coursera (nj.com) to complement its standard library of online programs.
 Other schools also offering online options include Montclair State University and Thomas Edison State College.